 Luganega and Eggplants

-Luganega and eggplants cooked so simply with a little salt and very little oil.
-This is a sausage with a raw mixture, obtained with pork meat like the shoulder and ham, prized parts, and the addition of lard or fat.
+Luganega and eggplants cooked simply with a little salt and very little oil.
+This is a raw sausage mix, made with pork meat like shoulder and prized parts of prosciutto and the addition of lard or fat.
 After grinding the meat, salt, fennel seeds, pepper, and in some cases, chili pepper are added.

 • Difficulty: Easy